-Step 2: Council staff have 3 months to review the report, the lease or licence history and the criteria set out in Table 6 of this Policy and discuss any issues raised with the tenant.
+Step 2: Council staff have 3 months to review the report, the Lease or Licence history and the criteria set out in Table 6 of this Policy and discuss any issues raised with the tenant.

-Step 3: At least 6 months before lease or licence expires, Council notify the lessee or licensee of their intent to follow:
+Step 3: At least 6 months before Lease or Licence expires, Council notify the lessee or licensee of their intent to follow:

-- Path A: publicly notify of intent to offer a new lease or licence to the existing lessee or licensee, or - Path B: seek EOIs or tenders for the facility or building.
+- Path A: publicly notify of intent to offer a new Lease or Licence to the existing lessee or licensee, or - Path B: seek EOIs or tenders for the facility or building.

-Path B: seek EOIs or tenders for the facility or building.
-Path A Path B Step 4: If the tenant is a Category 1-2 or 9, Council staff prepare a market rent appraisal.
-If the tenant is a Category 3-8, Council staff obtain an independent market valuation.
+Path A Path B Step 4: If the tenant is a Category 1-2 or 9, Council staff prepare a Market Rent Appraisal.
+If the tenant is a Category 3-8, Council staff obtain an independent Market Valuation.
 Step 4: Council determines which categories of tenant will be suitable.
-If the tenant is Category 1-2 & 9, Council staff prepare a market rent appraisal.
-If the tenant is Category 3-8, Council staff obtain an independent market valuation. an independent market valuation. stan obtain an independent market valuation.
-Step 5: Council staff provide the tenant with a draft lease or licence agreement, including annual rental charge and any special conditions.
-Step 5: Council staff prepare a draft lease or licence agreement, including special conditions.
-Step 6: Council publicly notifies of intent to lease/licence the property, in accordance with Local Government Act.
-Step 6: Council publicly advertises for expressions of interest for the facility or, if required, undertakes a tender process in accordance with the Local Government Act 1993.
+If the tenant is Category 1-2 & 9, Council staff prepare a Market Rent Appraisal.
+If the tenant is Category 3-8, Council staff obtain an independent Market Valuation.
+Step 5: Council staff provide the tenant with a draft Lease or Licence agreement, including annual rental charge and any special conditions.
+Step 5: Council staff prepare a draft Lease or Licence agreement, including special conditions.
+Step 6: Council publicly notifies of intent to Lease or Licence the property, in accordance with the Act.
+Step 6: Council publicly advertises for expressions of interest for the facility or, if required, undertakes a tender process in accordance with the Act.
 Existing lessees can submit as part of this process.
 Step 7: Council staff consider submissions received during the notification period.
-If the proposed lease or licence term is over 5 years and Council receives an objection to the proposal during the notification period, it must forward the proposal to the Minister for Local Government for consent, as required in the Act.
+If the proposed Lease or Licence term is over 5 years and Council receives an objection to the proposal during the notification period, it must forward the proposal to the Minister for Local Government for consent, as required in the Act.
 Step 7: Council staff assess expressions of interest against the criteria set out in Table 6 of this Policy and recommend the preferred tenant and its category.
 Step 8: Council staff liaise with tenant and complete leasing process.
-Step 8: Council publicly notifies of intent to lease/licence the property, in accordance with the Act.
+Step 8: Council publicly notifies of intent to Lease or Licence the property, in accordance with the Act.
 Step 9: Council staff consider any submissions received during the notification period.
-If the proposed lease or licence term is over 5 years and Council receives an objection to the proposal during the notification period, it must forward the proposal to the Minister for Local Government for consent, as required in the Act.
+If the proposed Lease or Licence term is over 5 years and Council receives an objection to the proposal during the notification period, it must forward the proposal to the Minister for Local Government for consent, as required in the Act.
 Step 10: Council staff liaise with tenant and complete leasing process.

-12. Reporting and review
+Reporting and review